Forklift Safety Tips to Avoid Injuries

 Operate at a Safe Speed

-Always stick to the designated speed limits when operating the forklift.
-Do not stop or change directions abruptly, and make sure to take any corners and turns slowly to reduce the chances of tipping.
-Should the forklift tip over, stay seated, and hold the steering wheel while bracing your feet.
+Most workplaces set specific speed limits for forklifts, and adhering to them is essential.
+These limits are typically based on factors like the facility’s layout, the presence of pedestrians, and the type of loads being handled.
+Exceeding these speed limits can lead to accidents and violate workplace safety regulations.
+Do not stop or change directions abruptly; take corners and turns slowly to reduce the chances of tipping.
+Should the forklift tip over, stay seated and hold the steering wheel while bracing both feet.

 Avoid Hazards